mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

 we get what we need.

 Suppose that players $A$ and $B$ have ratings $R_A$ and $R_B$, respectively.
-The ELO rating system determines how well it _thinks_ each player should perform, when compared to the other player.
+The Elo rating system determines how well it _thinks_ each player should perform, when compared to the other player.
 In other words, the ratings $R_A$ and $R_B$ don't really say how good – or how bad – each player is; the ratings only say how much better – or how much worse – player $A$ is when compared to player $B$.

-So, when $A$'s rating is higher than $B$, the ELO rating system expects $A$ to do well against $B$.
+So, when $A$'s rating is higher than $B$, the Elo rating system expects $A$ to do well against $B$.
 How is this translated into maths?

 Well, let's assume that the match between $A$ and $B$ has a score between $0$ and $1$.